The Best Bicycle Tours in Hoi An

 Business hours: 8:00 pm to 5:30 pm, Monday to Sunday.
 Closed from noon to 1:30 pm every day for lunch.

-How to book: Online or in person at least one day before
+How to book: Click on the tour title below and book at least one day before

 Grasshopper Adventures are a South East Asian based cycling tour company that has been operating for more than fourteen years, with a presence in Hoi An for the past three years.
 It is a professional, well-run company with good quality bikes and a few extras you don’t find elsewhere.
 While not outrageous, their tours aren’t the cheapest.
 The good quality equipment and excellent service do come at a higher price.
 Grasshopper Hoi An offer many different cycling tours, from their half-day countryside tour to a full day of cycling and kayaking around Hoi An.
 The most popular are outlined below.

 Grasshopper’s countryside cycling tour is quite similar to the Hoi An Free Tour but much more fleshed out.
 It lasts for about five hours, and you’ll cover 21 kilometres, visiting Cam Kim Island to see a boatyard, rice cracker making, family temple, mat weaving, rice wine making, and a stop for a drink and fruit at a cafe.

 While the activities are very similar, the tour visits different local Hoi An businesses to the free cycling tour.
 We found that the places visited were generally more interesting, particularly the boatyard, and the stop for fresh fruit and a refreshing drink at a local cafe was great.
 Because of the greater distance travelled you get to see a lot more of the countryside, including fishing boats, buffalo, and lots of rice paddies.
 We recommend this tour if you want to do a bit more pedalling and gain a more local perspective of the countryside.

 Distance: 21 kilometres